alexboia/Stakhanovise.NET/README.md

 Despite the project title and tagline which are very much in jest, the project does attempt to solve the down-to-earth and pragmatic task of putting together a job processing queue over an existing PostgreSQL instance, for .NET Standard 2.0.
 That's it and nothing more.
 Interested?
 Read on, komrade!

+## Current status

+The codebase is pretty much completed, but there are still a number of items that must be tended to:
+- [ ] Additional testing;
+- [ ] Additional documentation;
+- [ ] Nice to have-ish: finish work on some of the companion libraries;
+- [ ] Publish the package tot he NuGet package repository.

 ## Contents

 1. Features